 The event was held at the YouTube Studios in Los Angeles.
 The space was pretty awesome.
 I was told that this was the first event of it’s kind held there.
 The space is usually where YouTube creators produce original digital video content and get help with production and editing.
 As you can see below it was fancied up just for the Lenovo event.

 It started with an explanation of just why Lenovo decided to release such a tablet.
 They really were looking for a #BetterWay.
 A better way to hold your tablet.
 A better way to watch movies on your tablet.
-And definitely a better way to charge your tablet.
+And definitely, a better way to charge your tablet.
 We also heard about the impact that Lenovo has around the globe.
-Watch and listen for yourself on the video below.

 Now that I have spent a couple of weeks getting to know the Yoga Tablet, I am ready to share my thoughts.
 First, the tech goodies: